Prepare Your East Bay Garden For Winter Weather

 Pruning and Cleanup: Less Is More

-Avoid heavy pruning after winter weather events.
+Avoid heavy pruning after severe winter weather events.
 Frost-damaged growth can help protect plants during ongoing cold weather, so wait until late winter or early spring to prune.

 Focus instead on removing fallen leaves from hardscapes and lawns, while leaving healthy leaf litter in garden beds where it can act as natural mulch.